abwaocollins/CSV-Customer-Record-Validator/README.md

 ## Uploading and Processing Files

 1. Open the application in your browser after starting the server.
 2. On the loaded page, you can drag and drop a CSV file or use the file input to choose a file for upload.
+Download Sample.csv for testing.
 3. Click the "Upload" button to initiate the processing of the uploaded file.
 4. If the processing completes successfully without any errors, you will be able to download the JSON response.
    - The JSON response contains a list of records with their corresponding fields and any encountered errors.